-We are ABSOLUTELY DELIGHTED to announce The Primadonna Prize which underlines our ethos of celebrating and giving a platform to undiscovered and unpublished writers.
+The Primadonna Prize underlines our ethos of celebrating and giving a platform to undiscovered and unpublished writers.
 The winner will be offered the opportunity to be represented by one of the UK’s top literary agents, plus a cash prize of £500.

-You’re invited to submit 500 words of new writing (fiction or non-fiction) on the theme of ‘Primadonna’.
-Judges will be looking for originality, style, imagination and potential, not perfect spelling.
-Just one thing: THE CLOSING DATE FOR ENTRIES IS 27 JUNE 2019!
+First round entrants were invited to submit 500 words of new writing (fiction or non-fiction) on the theme of ‘Primadonna’.
+Judges at every stage of the competition will be looking for originality, style, imagination and potential, not perfect spelling.

-Entrants shortlisted from the first round will be invited to submit a second piece of writing, of 3000 – 5000 words, by December 2019.
+Entrants shortlisted will be invited to submit a second piece of writing, of 3000 – 5000 words, by December 2019.

 All second-round entries must be accompanied by a summary of the written entry.
 For fiction submissions, we will require an accompanying ‘back-of-book’ blurb of 250 words max, and for non-fiction an overview of the finished project, also 250 words max.